 How to handle multiple language versions in the XML sitemap

-If you operate several different languages with your website, you must also tell Google.
-To do this, create markup in the sitemap.
+If you operate several languages with your website, you must also tell Google.
+To do this, create a markup in the sitemap.
 There are two other methods to include the hreflang attribute.
 Luisa summarized what they are and what you still need to know about different language versions in her article on hreflang.

 To define the language versions via the XML sitemap, an XHTML: link element is added to the loc element of each URL, in which the different languages are defined.
 This must be done for each URL of the website.
 It will look like that: